hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Implementation & Technology

-We essentially wanted to build a couple of simple HTML pages and tie them together.
 We created the HTMLs using Jinja templates.
 ChatGPT turned out to be super helpful for this.
 We often just supplied a Python dataclass, and it spat out a template for us.
-Apart from the occasional field misalignments, it worked like a charm.
+Apart from the occasional field misalignment, it worked like a charm.
 Moreover, we were able to generate Javascript code for charts showing the predictions and optimization results almost by just copy-pasting ChatGPT's output.

 Our server uses FastAPI.
 I prefer it over other Python as has a neat way of